jhegemann/OpenCapsule/README.md

 tension and the inverse capillary diameter.
 Only if the simple call without initial values gives no adequate result, you should provide intitial values for the fit parameters.
+Note that, when using Mooney Rivlin elasticity instead of nonlinear
+Hookean elasticity, the `--compression` argument corresponds to the Rivlin modulus and the
+`--poisson` argument corresponds to the dimensionless shape parameter.
+Read more about changing the constitutive relations in the section about the configuration file.

 ## Generated Output
 The essential results are saved to the